ros2/ros2_documentation/source/Tutorials/Rqt-Console/Using-Rqt-Console.rst

 * ``Debug`` messages detail the entire step-by-step process of the system execution.

 The default level is ``Info``.
-You will only see messages of the default severity level and higher.
+You will only see messages of the default severity level and any more-severe levels.

 Normally, only ``Debug`` messages are hidden because they’re the only level less severe than ``Info``.
 For example, if you set the default level to ``Warn``, you would only see messages of severity ``Warn``, ``Error``, and ``Fatal``.